 Welcome to the chatroom for the Great Blue Heron nest cams at the Trevor Zoo and thank you for watching.
 Each season is an educational experience for us as well as all of our viewers including many children watching in classrooms.
 It is important to remember that these are wild herons that just happen to have found the Spruce treetops within the zoo as good nesting sites since the spring of 2010.
 As such we do not interfere with the nests in any way other than placing the cameras prior to nesting season.
 We are a public facility so there are activities every day on the ground, but the birds seem to adjust to that very well.

 Each season presents us with the opportunity to observe these beautiful birds and learn about their biology.
 We have observed both an adult and a fledgling eat a chickadee, have witnessed a case of siblicide, and this season we have a chick that has a partially deformed leg.
 These are all natural events that occur at some level in nature every season.
 Some of what we observe may be new knowledge and sometimes an outcome may not be predictable.
 For example, it remains to be seen how the chick with the deformed leg will perform.
 There are examples of wildlife with deformities that do quite well and those that do not.
 Only time will tell how this chick does in the long run.

 We want our chatroom to be a community place where all can learn, have fun, and perhaps even make new friends.
 Our chatroom norms are:

-• that we be respectful of nature and write observations and questions with appropriate language that reflects our thanks to these birds for letting us peek into their lives (they don’t have to nest here in view of these cameras).
+• that we are respectful of nature and write observations and questions with appropriate language that reflects our thanks to these birds for letting us peek into their lives (they don’t have to nest here in view of these cameras).

 • that we respect the other chatters remembering that everyone brings different levels of knowledge and experience to the table.